 Introducing Turks And Caicos Islands

-The friendly Turks and Caicos islanders, known as the 'belongers', rely almost solely on tourism for their livelihood and therefore welcome visitors to this Caribbean British Crown Colony with open arms.
+The friendly Turks and Caicos islanders, known as the 'belongers', rely almost solely on tourism for their livelihood and therefore welcome visitors to this Caribbean British Overseas Territory with open arms.

-The pristine white beaches, vast coral reefs and crystal clear warm waters that surround this set of eight inhabited islands and numerous deserted cays draw honeymooners, divers and vacationers in droves.
-Everyone leaves smiling and de-stressed, and most return again and again to enjoy the tranquillity of this tropical island paradise.
+The pristine white beaches, vast coral reefs and crystal clear warm waters that surround this set of eight inhabited islands and numerous deserted cays draw honeymooners, scuba divers and vacationers in droves, with many visitors arriving by cruise ship.
+Everyone leaves smiling and de-stressed, and most return again and again to enjoy the tranquillity of this unspoiled tropical island paradise.

-The most popular islands for holidaymakers are Grand Turk (site of the quaint capital, Cockburn Town) and Providenciales ('Provo' for short), both well equipped with modern hotel, condominium and spa complexes offering every tourist amenity.
-The other islands offer more rustic accommodations suited to romantics who want to get away from it all.
-Clocks, televisions and radios are hard to find on the laid-back cays, and nightlife consists of stargazing.
+The most popular islands for holidaymakers are Grand Turk, the site of the quaint capital, Cockburn Town, and Providenciales ('Provo' for short), both well equipped with modern hotel, condominium and spa complexes that offer every tourist amenity.
+The other islands offer more rustic accommodation suited to romantics and nature-lovers who want to unplug from the real world for a while.
+Clocks, televisions and radios are hard to find on the laid-back cays, and the nightlife mostly consists of sundowners and stargazing.

 If you have ever dreamed of escaping from the rat-race and becoming a castaway, this is the place to lose yourself in.